INTEREST IN SEX INCREASES

-Your teenage years are when your interest in sex increases and when the majority of young people have their first sexual experiences.
-Many adults believe that youngsters are intoxicated when they have sex for the first time.
-But that isn’t the case.
-The majority of young people have not drunk alcohol when they make their sexual debut.
-Teenagers themselves also state that their most recent sexual experiences were positive and felt secure.
+The teenage years are when our interest in sex increases and the majority of young people have their first sexual experiences.
+Many adults believe that young people are intoxicated when they have sex for the first time, but that isn’t the case: the majority of young people have not drunk alcohol when they make their sexual debut.

 A lot of people cheat when they’re drunk.
 It’s like you don’t think, you just do.

 SEX YOU REGRET

 One in every ten girls and boys in the second year of upper secondary school state that alcohol has resulted in having sex that they later regretted.
 And it’s by no means unknown for young people to be subjected to sexual harassment and assault when they’re drunk, either.

 As an adult, it’s important to talk to your child about the importance of only having sex when you, yourself, really want it, that it’s never OK to nag someone into having sex, and that there are no excuses whatsoever for sexually harassing or assaulting someone.
 Show your teenager that you’re there for them and encourage them to speak up if something doesn’t feel right.